andrewcmyers/lwon/README.md

 LightWeight Object Notation

-LWON is a notation for representing structured data.
-LWON is intended to feel lighter-weight than JSON.
+Applications commonly read configuration files.
+These configuration files are often structurally complex, leading to use of expressive standards like XML and JSON.
+Unfortunately the syntax of these standards is cumbersome, making them inconvenient to work with.

-Parsing LWON is harder than parsing JSON, but the intention is to make the data easier to read and maintain by hand, without special tools.
-It is particularly handy as a syntax for configuration files.
+LWON is a lighter-weight notation for representing structured data.
+Parsing LWON is harder than parsing JSON or XML, but the data is easier to read and maintain by hand, without special tools.
+It is particularly handy as a syntax for configuration files, but it can be used for other purposes.

 *Goals:*